Achilles Tendon Rupture

-Achilles tendon ruptures commonly occur in athletic individuals in their 30s, 40s, and early 50s while performing activities that require sudden acceleration or changes in direction (ex. basketball, tennis, etc.).
-Patients usually describe a sharp pain in their heel region almost as if they were “struck in the back of the leg”.
+Achilles tendon ruptures commonly occur in athletic individuals in their 30s, 40s, and early 50s.
+The final insult usually occurs after a sudden application of force resulting in rupture of the tendon.
 The diagnosis of an acute Achilles tendon rupture is made on clinical examination as x-rays will reveal the ankle bones to be normal.
-The Achilles is the largest and strongest tendon in the body (figure 1).
-It is subject to 2-3 times body weight during normal walking so regaining normal Achilles tendon function is critical.
-Achilles tendon ruptures can be successfully treated non-operatively, or operatively –but they must be formally treated.
+The Achilles is the largest and strongest tendon in the body.
+It is subject to 2-3 times body weight during normal walking and 6 times body weight or more with running and jumping activities.
+Regaining normal Achilles tendon function is important to resuming an active, healthy lifestyle.
+Achilles tendon ruptures can be successfully treated non-operatively, or operatively.
 Recent studies suggest that non-surgical and surgical treatment of Achilles tendon ruptures produce equivalent results.
-Surgical treatment may lead to a slightly faster recovery and a lower rate of re-rupture.
-However, surgery can be associated with very serious complications such as an infection or wound healing problems.
-For this reason non-operative treatment may be preferable in many individuals, especially those patients with diabetes, vascular disease, and those who are long-term smokers.
+Patients treated surgically can expect a more rapid return to a pre-injury level of activity and a lower rate of re-rupture.
+However, surgery poses risks of complications such as infection or wound healing problems.
+For this reason, non-operative treatment may be preferable in many individuals, especially those patients with diabetes, vascular disease, and those who are long-term smokers.

 Figure 1: Achilles Tendon